 Normal Hand Forgery

-During the creation of this class of non-genuine signature, the writer simply writes someone else’s name.
+During the creation of this of non-genuine signature, the writer simply writes someone else’s name.
 There is no attempt made to duplicate or make the forgery look like a genuine signature.
 Any resemblance to the genuine signature is coincidental.
 Usually, the perpetrator of this signature does not have a model signature at hand and/or the skill level or forethought to attempt an emulation.
-If he does not attempt to impart disguise to his creation, the resultant product will display characteristics of the forger’s own handwriting.
-Armed with adequate standards of both the individual whose name is being used and exemplars of the suspect, the document examination may be definitive to the point that not only is the signature declared not genuine, but the forger is also identified.
+If he does not attempt to impart disguise to the writing, the resultant product will display characteristics of the forger’s own handwriting.
+Armed with adequate standards of both the individual whose name is being used and exemplars of the suspect, the document examination may be definitive to the point that not only is the signature opined not genuine, but the forger is also identified.
+(Normal Hand Forgery).

 The simulated signature, or “free hand forgery” as it is sometime known, is the usual bill of fare for the questioned document examiner.
 This forgery is constructed by using a genuine signature as a model.
 The forger generates an artistic reproduction of this model.
 Depending on his skill and amount of practice, the simulation may be quite good and bear remarkable pictorial similarity to the genuine signature.